Sironheart/dotfiles/README.md

-# My dotfiles
+# Dotfiles

-Uses [rhysd/dotfiles](https://github.com/rhysd/dotfiles) for managing the files
+These are my personal dotfiles.
+Uses `yadm`